 I hope that communication between your boyfriend and yourself improves, and more so I wish you well-being and luck in pervading through your struggle.

-Anonymous asked: Sometimes I feel super inadequate because my picking isn't visible.
+Anonymous said: Sometimes I feel super inadequate because my picking isn't visible.
 I peel the skin off of the soles of my feet, big patches, sometimes until I bleed and it hurts to walk, but my sister picks at her knuckles and cuticles.
 I wish my scabs were visible, even if it meant I'd pick more often.
 I used to have huge scabs on my fingers because I'd rip the skin off with pins, and though I love my boyfriend for helping me stop, I sorta miss being covered in dried blood.

 You definitely aren’t inadequate.
 Any damage is damage, whether other people can see it or not.
 (Believe you me, those whose damages are visible put quite a lot of effort into making it not so!)